Data storage on Esrum

 You can check the remaining capacity in your home folder using the df -h ~ command.

-These network drives are only accessible from the head node and access is furthermore time-limited: Your access expires about 10 hours after logging in.
+By default, these network drives are only accessible from the head node, and access is furthermore limited to about 10 hours after you logged in.
+Additionally, these drives may not be available if you do not log in by typing your password.

 Tip